 6.54.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.54 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.54 applies to Ada.
 Ada is a rich language and provides facilities for a wide range of application areas.
 Because some areas are specialized, it is likely that a programmer not versed in a special area can misuse features for that area.
 For example, the use of tasking features for concurrent programming requires knowledge of this domain.
 Similarly, the use of exceptions and exception propagation and handling requires a deeper understanding of control flow issues than some programmers possess.

 6.54.2 Avoidance mechanisms for language users